jo-pol/dd-virus-scan/docs/index.md

 * Workers for incoming HTTP requests from Dataverse.
 These will schedule scan tasks.
 * Scan task workers.
 These will loop over all the files in the targeted dataset and stream them through `scand`, gathering the results.
-The overall result will be determined an resumption of the workflow will the be scheduled as a resume task.
+The overall result will be determined a resumption of the workflow will be scheduled as a resume task.
 * Resume task workers.
 These will try to resume the workflow.
 This will be tried a configured number of times because Dataverse has known synchronization issues in its workflow framework.